How to Hire a Financial Advisor

 - Narrowing down your applicants for a closer evaluation

 - Asking the right questions to help you make the right decision

 1. Start With a Detailed Job Description

-Start with a short summary of the position and why your company is a great place to work.
-To get the attention of high performers, you’ll need to stand out from the competition.
-Therefore, you’ll want to mention details like your firm’s mission, awards it has won, and perks that will encourage top talent to apply, like bonuses, tuition reimbursement, and opportunities for professional development.
+Start with a summary of the position and why your company is a great place to work.
+To get the attention of high performers, stand out from the competition.
+Mention details like your firm’s mission, awards it has won, and perks that will encourage top talent to apply, like bonuses, tuition reimbursement, and opportunities for professional development.

 Then, list any specific requirements such as: